Saptak10/HighWay-Delite-Assignment/README.md

 - Axios is used for API calling from backend server
 - styled-components is used for a fluid css styling
 - material ui and its icons are used to build the UI framework and the styling of the pages
+- order page is made to see the order history
+- user receives a mail after placing the order and can see his order details in the order page
+- date and time is shown of the placed order
+- emailjs is used for mail sending
+- user can remove past orders

 ## Backend Port - 5000